 What stood out from the gathering was the remarkable resilience and calmness of a group of Quakers who have been forced to cope with chaos in the lives of their loved ones, and who continue to search within themselves for that grace to be found in the ‘still centre’.

 The day was an unfinished dialogue in the sense that it had to end at an appointed time when it could well have continued with great benefit.
 There was also a feeling that it should be continued at other times and in other places to offer this strongly perceived webbing of support to other Friends who are the parents, spouses, partners or friends of those in the grip of addictions.
-QAAD hopes to be able to facilitate further such QAADNET meetings in regional areas and welcomes approaches from anyone interested via its Director, Helena Chambers.
+QAAD hopes to be able to facilitate further such QAADNET meetings in regional areas and welcomes approaches from anyone interested via its Director, Alison Mather.